 The Occupational Safety and Health Administration (OSHA) is an agency of the United States Department of Labor charged with investigating serious worksite accidents.
 OSHA may be one of many agencies investigating this tragic incident, and experienced attorneys know how to follow up with these investigations in order to obtain information to investigate the case on their own to handle the case properly.

-Interestingly, there was a video posted to social media this week which reportedly shows the temporary supports that held up the parts of the Hard Rock hotel which were on the verge of giving way days before the deadly collapse.
+A video posted to social media reportedly shows the temporary supports that held up the parts of the Hard Rock hotel which were on the verge of giving way days before the deadly collapse.
 Media coverage has revealed images of the hotel under construction before and after the collapse, and there is speculation about possible contractor shortcuts and engineering mistakes.

 Blog is written by Managing Partner Gary S. Lesser, Esq.